spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ### Using custom methods on the project level

-To avoid the error during updates and achieve the same result, instead of overriding the core methods, introduce custom ones.
+To avoid unexpected issues and achieve the same result, instead of overriding core methods, introduce custom ones.

 #### Example of code that can cause upgradability errors